The journal focuses on field of Hematopoietic stem cell transplantation and cell therapies.

 Blood Cell Therapy has adopted “Scholar One” online submission system, which allows authors to submit papers via the Web.

-We ONLY accept manuscripts via our online manuscript ScholarOne.
+We accept manuscripts via our online manuscript ScholarOne.
 Before submitting a manuscript, authors should consult our Editorial Policies.

 The Editorial Board reserves the right to make any corrections to the text in terms of clarity, consistency, integrity, and readability.

 All manuscripts should be submitted on the World Wide Web at https://mc.manuscriptcentral.com/bct.
 Full submission instructions are available at this site.
 First-time users must create an account.
 There are two Create Account links, found on the top of the page and just below the Log In box.
 If you forget your username or password, click the “Reset Password” link and enter your e-mail address.
 Once you have received an e-mail from the system, please follow the instructions to reset your password.

 After logging in, step-by-step instructions for submitting a manuscript are available through the submission screens.
 Manuscripts must be prepared in one of the following electronic formats: Microsoft Word, PowerPoint, or Excel.
 All files will be automatically converted to PDF format for compatibility irrespective of language.
 Files such as TIFF, GIF, and JPEG are acceptable formats for figures.
 For details, follow the step-by-step tutorial for each role by clicking User Tutorials in the Help box on the Home page after logging in.

 BLOOD CELL THERAPY accepts article types listed in the following table for review by the Editorial Board.

 |Original Articles||150 characters||400 words||5000 words||Maximum of 8||Maximum of 60|